Teek101/HPP_resource_code/README.md

 # HPP_resource_code
-the source code for the figures and analyses for HPP resource paper
+the source code for the figures and analyses for paper The Human Phenotype Project: Deep phenotyping of the health-disease continuum